Macular Degeneration Care

 Book Appointment

 Macular degeneration is a common eye disorder that slowly damages a person’s central vision.
-It is currently the top cause for vision loss in people over age 55.
+It is currently the top cause for vision loss in people over age 55, but advances in treatment for macular degeneration offer hope for many patients.
 The macula is located near the center of the eye’s retina.
 It is part of the inside back layer of the eyeball and helps to convert light and images into our central vision.
-Activities such as reading, recognizing faces and driving become difficult when the macula becomes damaged, which may reduce a person’s quality of life.
+Activities such as reading, recognizing faces, and driving become difficult when the macula becomes damaged, which may reduce a person’s quality of life.

 Where is the macula and what is its role in your vision?

 The eye works like a camera.
 Light entering the eye is focused by the cornea and the crystalline lens to form an image on the retina.
 The retina sends the image through the optic nerve to the brain.
 The largest part of the retina is the peripheral retina, which provides your side vision.
 The macula is the retina’s central portion, which provides close-up vision needed for detailed activities such as reading fine print or threading a needle.
 Although tiny, the macula is a hundred times more sensitive to detail than the peripheral retina.
-When the central portion of the retina, the macula, is damaged, macular degeneration occurs.
+When the central portion of the retina, the macula, is damaged, macular degeneration occurs, necessitating both timely diagnosis and tailored treatment for macular degeneration to preserve vision.

 What are the symptoms?